Anita Isaacs

-Anita Isaacs is a political scientist.
+Anita Isaacs is a Canadian political scientist.
 She is the Benjamin R. Collins Professor of Social Sciences and professor of political science at Haverford College.
 She studies democracy, democratization, and democratic transitions, with a focus on peace building in Latin America and particularly in Ecuador and Guatemala.

-Education and early work
+Early life and education

 Isaacs is from Montreal, Canada.
 She attended McGill University, where she earned a BA in political science in 1980.
 In 1982 she graduated from Oxford University with an M.Phil. in Latin American studies.
 In 1985, she earned a D.Phil. in politics at Oxford.